jo-ap/TikhonovFenichelReductions.jl/docs/src/index.md

 to a slow-fast separation of processes.
 However, there might exist TFPVs that are characterized by more complicated expressions in the original parameters being small.
-The function `tfpv_candidates` implements this approach, i.e. it yields all slow-fast separations of rates that are TFPVs.
+The function `tfpvs_and_manifolds` implements this approach, i.e. it yields all slow-fast separations of rates that are TFPVs.
 Roughly speaking, this checks for all possible slow-fast separations of rates whether there exists an irreducible component of the affine variety